txtyash/helix_plugins/README.md

 # Contributing

 Users can contribute by either opening an issue or making a PR.
-Just make sure to follow these rules for issues and pull requests:
+Just make sure to follow the below format for issues and pull requests:

-## Issues:

-*   Make an issue only if a plugin similar to your description is not available in the list.
-*   If you have a new idea for a plugin then please give it a short descriptive name.
-*   Format:
+Format:

 ```markdown
 ### plugin-name